AssetFetch/spec/spec.md

 Inside this directory the client SHOULD arrange the files as described by the provider in the implementation metadata to ensure that relative links between files remain intact.

 At this point the client can - either by itself or through calls to its host application - handle the files that it obtained.
-In the context of a 3D suite this usually involves importing the data into the current scene or a software-specific repository of local assets.
+In the context of a 3D suite this "handling" usually involves importing the data into the current scene or a software-specific repository of local assets.
-This processing is aided by the metadata in the datablocks of every component sent by the provider which describes relevant attributes, recommended vendor-specific configurations or relationships between files.
+This processing is aided by the metadata in the datablocks of every component sent by the provider which describes relevant attributes, recommended vendor- or format-specific configurations or relationships between components.

-At this point the interaction is complete and the user MAY start a new query for assets.
+At this point the interaction is complete and the user can start a new query for assets.

 ## 3.2.
 Sequence Diagram
 The following diagrams illustrate the general flow of information between the user, the client software and the provider as well as the most important actions taken by each party.